coder-lgtm/langchain-demo/README.md

 - [ ] Overview of Streamlit
 - [ ] Build the App step by step
-- [ ] Execute the code and launch the Streamlit app - tweak the different controls to see the variations in the app behavior
+- [ ] Execute the code and launch the Streamlit app - tweak different controls to see the variations in the app behavior
 - [ ] Discuss the process of Fine Tuning by adding more "chains" of relevance

 ### References and useful links
 * https://python.langchain.com/docs/use_cases
 * https://www.trychroma.com/
-* Two free Recipe books that I downloaded and added to /docs directory
+* Two free Recipe books that I downloaded and added to ./docs directory